 Onions and shallots are both bulb vegetables in the same plant family that originated from central Asia.
-They are both used to flavor dishes, as well as ingredients in their own rights.
+They are both used as ingredients to flavor dishes and can be eaten on their own.

 100g of onions contain 9.34g of carbohydrates, 1.1g of protein and 0.1g of fat.
 They also contain 1.7g of dietary fiber and 23mg of calcium.
 100g of shallots contain 16.8g of carbohydrates, 2.50g of protein, and 0.1g of fat.
 They are rich in vitamins and minerals.

 Shallots have more calories than onions.
 100g of onions contain 40 calories while 100g of shallots contain 72 calories.

 Onions are rich in fiber and allicin, which reduces cholesterol and blood pressure.
 They are also a rich source of quercitin, which has anti-carcinogenic and anti-inflammatory functions.

 Shallots are a rich source of anti-oxidants, such as quercetin, and kemferfol, and are also a good source of allicin.
 They are also rich in vitamin A, phridoxine, foliates, thiamin, and vitamin c, and contain lots of iron, calcium, copper, potassium and phosphorus.

 Both onions and shallots contain allicin, which helps lower blood sugar levels in diabetics.
 Onions are also a rich source of chromium, which helps tissue cells respond appropriately to insulin.

 Substituting Onions for Shallots and Vice Versa